SeeYouLaterPromise/EasyDiary/Readme.md

 - `year` and `month` are both directory.
 - `day` is the data file.

-Later on, when I have some collaboration friends, let us add `database` something else!
+Later on, when I have some collaboration friends, let us add `database`!

-## LLM API
-你需要在resource文件下新建一个`api_key.txt`文件来存储你的deepseek的api启用LLM的调用。

-> ATTENTION!!!
-If you post request via HTTP, you should do encoding with `UTF-8` for chinese words.

-## Let AI help you organize what you learn today.
-1. First stage: text, users' excerpts and thoughts.
-2. Second stage: image users uploaded. such as some do-wrong question.

 ## Question learning method
 ![QALearn.png](src/main/resources/image/QALearn.png)